Templates & Guides

 Use this margin scheme template for your VAT records

 If you wear a uniform to work, you can claim an annual allowance from HMRC.
 The amount depends on the job that you do.
-Claims to HMRC can be made on the Form P87
+Claims to HMRC can be made using the Form P87.

 If you need to claim employment expenses from HMRC, and the claim is under £2500 you can use form P87.
 For claims over 2,500 you will need to complete a self assessment tax return.